Outside Sewer and Outside Water Line Protection

 - Up to $4,000 to repair, replace, or clear clogs and blockages for outside sewer lines

 - Up to $4,000 to repair leaks or breaks for outside water lines

 - Up to $4,000 for outside sewer lines and up to $1,000 for outside water lines in public sidewalk/driveway/road opening repairs

-- Up to $500 each for landscape restoration reimbursement related to covered water or sewer repairs
+- Up to $500 per line (up to $1,000 annually for both lines combined) for landscape restoration reimbursement related to covered water or sewer repairs

 Repair coverage will begin 30 days after enrollment and is subject to eligibility.
 Additional exclusions and restrictions may apply.
 For complete information on the plan, including applicable terms and conditions, see the Customer Agreement.

 - Convenient monthly billing options available